ramulugiragani/githutest03/doc/api/zlib.md

   * Set compression parameters according to pre-defined cLevel table.
 Default level is ZSTD\_CLEVEL\_DEFAULT==3.

+#### Pledged Source Size

+It's possible to specify the expected total size of the uncompressed input via `opts.pledgedSrcSize`.
+If the size doesn't match at the end of the input, compression will fail with the code `ZSTD_error_srcSize_wrong`.

 #### Decompressor options

 These advanced options are available for controlling decompression: